eggersn/DistributedFFT/README.md

 # DistributedFFT
-Library for Distributed Fast Fourier Transforms for heterogeneous GPU Systems
+Library for "Distributed Fast Fourier Transforms for heterogeneous GPU Systems".

+This Library aims to provide an easily extendable framework for comparing different approaches of computing distributed 3D-FFTs on NVIDIA GPUs (via CUDA).
+The theoretical background and the implementation details can be found in my bachelor's thesis.

+(TODO: Link & Citation)

 # Clone Repository
 Use the following, to clone the repository **including the full test data**.